owlike/genson/website/Documentation/UserGuide.md

 If nothing seems to help solve your problem, then you might want to implement your-self the way a specific type is being ser/de.
 This is achieved through implementing a custom Converter.
 A Converter is mainly an implementation of a Serializer and Deserializer for a specific type.
+If you don't need to provide a logic for serialization **and** deserialization, then you can implement only one of them.

 Lets move the previous code in a datastructure and handle it in our Converter.